Commnet Wireless

 Commnet Wireless is an American telecommunications company which offers wholesale roaming, enterprise, and retail solutions to other mobile network operators.
 It is a subsidiary of ATN International.
 Commnet serves the U.S. states of Arizona, California, Colorado, Montana, Nebraska, New Mexico, Nevada, North Dakota, Oregon, Texas, Utah, and Wyoming.

-Commnet Wireless also operates the Choice Wireless and Choice Broadband brands, which provide wireless and wireline service to customers in the western United States.
+Commnet Wireless also operates the Choice Broadband brand, which provides wireline service to customers in the western United States.

+Commnet has stopped offering their Choice Wireless brand as of December 31, 2024.

 Wireless networks

 Radio frequency spectrum chart

-The following chart lists the known frequency owned and/or deployed by Commnet Wireless.
+The following chart lists the known frequency owned, and/or deployed by Commnet Wireless.